-SEC.
-7. If the libel is not supported, or is discontinued, the court shall decree a restoration of the property, with costs.
-If the jury or court finds the seizure without probable cause, reasonable damages shall be decreed for the claimant.

-SEC.
-8. When the (value of the) property seized does not exceed twenty dollars, the libel shall be filed before a trial justice (or municipal or police court,) of the county where the offense was committed; and after notice as aforesaid has been posted at two or more public places in the county, seven days at least before the day of trial, he (such justice or the judge of such court) shall try and decide the cause, and make such decree therein as law requires.

-SEC.
-9. Either party may appeal to the next supreme judicial or superior court in the county, recognizing as in other cases of appeal; if the appeal is not prosecuted, the court, on complaint, may affirm the decree of the justice (appealed from,) with costs; and depositions, duly taken, may be used in the trial of the action.
+- Sec.
+7. If libel is not supported, property restored with damages.
+R. S. c.
+100, § 7.
+If the libel is not supported, or is discontinued, the court shall decree a restoration of the property, with costs.
+If the jury or court finds the seizure without probable cause, reasonable damages shall be decreed for the claimant. - Sec.
+8. If the value is less than twenty dollars, libel must be filed before trial justice.
+R. S. c.
+100, § 8.
+When the value of the property seized does not exceed twenty dollars, the libel shall be filed before a trial justice or municipal or police court, of the county where the offense was committed; and after notice as aforesaid has been posted at two or more public places in the county, seven days at least before the day of trial, such justice or the judge of such court shall try and decide the cause, and make such decree therein as law requires. - Sec.
+9. Appeal; if not prosecuted, decree shall be affirmed.
+R. S. c.
+100, § 9.
+Either party may appeal to the next supreme judicial or superior court in the county recognizing as in other cases of appeal; if the appeal is not prosecuted, the court, on complaint, may affirm the decree appealed from, with costs.